McGovern Weir Greenhouse

-The McGovern Weir Greenhouse is one of the rarest buildings in New York, as the only Victorian-era greenhouse currently standing within the five boroughs.
+The McGovern Weir Greenhouse is one of the rarest buildings in New York, as one of the only Victorian-era greenhouses currently standing within the five boroughs.

 A lacy framework of iron and glass, the building amazingly survived the 19th and 20th centuries only to become completely anachronistic in the 21st.
 While horticulture and the flower industry were once highly profitable commercial pursuits (theatrical bouquet-throwing alone brought in $250,000 annually in 1870), times have changed, and the profit raked in as a flower business, even one across the street from the biggest graveyard in Brooklyn, doesn’t bring in enough even to pay for the roof repairs.

 Built by a Mr. Gillespie in 1880, McGovern Weir was a family run business of flora, owned and run by James Weir and then his son, James Weir Jr. For a time, the two story McGovern Weir sign atop the building was visible for miles.
 Today it is not even part of the skyline; obscured from view within a block.